bounswe/bounswe2023group4/reports/lab_report_11.md

 * [#543](https://github.com/bounswe/bounswe2023group4/issues/543) Ali spent more time than expected on this task since the use of modals was ruled out as incongruous with the annotation requirements.
 A new alternative implementation had to be realized from scratch.
 * [#553](https://github.com/bounswe/bounswe2023group4/issues/553) Batuhan could not finalize poll grading and closing because of not correctly anticipating the total work load.
 He will be continuing the poll grading work.
 * [#563](https://github.com/bounswe/bounswe2023group4/issues/563) Selin couldn't finish final moderation page.
 She will complete it this week.
+* [#565](https://github.com/bounswe/bounswe2023group4/issues/565),[#567](https://github.com/bounswe/bounswe2023group4/issues/567) Hebun couldn't finish the report and comment functionality since the tasks required more work than expected, it will be done this week instead.
 ## Your plans for the next week
 | Description | Issue | Assignee | Due | Estimated Duration |
 | --- | --- | --- | --- | --- |